 High Street, Madeley, Telford, Shropshire TF7

 The Rev. W. Molloy took over the mission in 1849 and led efforts to build a new church and larger church which anticipated further expansion and reflected the greater confidence of the post-Emancipation years.
 On 21 April 1852 the foundation stone of an ambitious new church designed by Joseph Aloysius Hansom was laid.
 The church was opened on 18 August 1853.
 Rectangular on plan and incorporating a generous nave flanked by full length aisles, the intention was that the church should accommodate 500 worshippers.
-The visually inharmonious terminations of both the east and west ends of the church tell of the fact that the original intention was that the building should be extended at either end.
-Such ambitions were never realised.
+The visually inharmonious terminations of both the east and west ends of the church denote the original intention that the building should be extended at either end; such ambitions were never realised.

 The 1760s massing house has been put to a variety of uses in its long history.
 In September 1882 it housed Missionaries of the Sacred Heart from Issoudin, France, who ran the mission briefly.
 From 1889 Madeley was served from Shifnal, and the house was rented out from 1891 as a boarding school for young ladies; Arundel House school was short-lived, but the house did not become the priest’s house again until 1969.
 By the 1990s the building was in a state of dereliction.
 A scheme of adaptation saw the space formerly occupied by the chapel split in two by the installation of a new floor, with the lower level used (as now) as parish rooms.